hpepper/idea-to-product/sad2md/README.md

 ### How viewpacket is being used for rendering

-these fielads are used for...
+these fields are used for...

 * ComponentId
   * Look up the Component with that ID to get the details for the component to display.